blorente/naylang-documentation/src/ast.md

 #### Primitives

 Primitives are the expressions that, when evaluated, must return objects in the a base type of the language.
-In general, a primitive node is only responsible for holding the information necessary to build an object of its type, and they correspond directly with native type constructors.
+In general, a primitive node is only responsible for holding the information necessary to build an object of its type, and it corresponds directly with a native type constructor.
 For instance, a `NumberLiteral` node will only need to hold its numeric value, which is all that's necessary to create a `GraceNumber` object.
 Of course, this makes the evaluation of these nodes straightforward, as they will always be leaves of the AST.
 As an example, this is the defininiton of the primitive node used for strings.

 ```c++
 class StringLiteral : public Expression {